rek7/mXtract/README.md

 [![Build Status](https://travis-ci.org/rek7/mXtract.svg?branch=master)](https://travis-ci.org/rek7/mXtract) [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/rek7/mXtract/blob/master/LICENSE)

 mXtract is an opensource linux based tool that analyzes and dumps memory.
-It is developed as an offensive pentration testing tool, its primary purpose is to scan memory for private keys, ips, and passwords using regexes.
+It is developed as a pentration testing tool, its primary purpose is to scan memory for private keys, ips, and passwords using regexes.
 Remember, your results are only as good as your regexes.

 ## Screenshots